Absolut Botanik by Bold Inc., Australia13 January,2016

 Opinion by Richard Baird.

 Absolut Botanik is a new ready to drink, pre-mixed, single-source vodka range from distiller Absolut, flavoured with Scandinavian lingonberries, cloudberries and blueberries, blended with either pear, apple or lime.
-The range features a distinctive and bespoke single-serve bottle with a silver crown cap, and the Absolut logotype framed by rich illustrative detail that mixes bold watercolour strokes with finer pen and ink work.
-This packaging treatment, created by international branding and packaging agency Bold Inc., looks to engage the market with a strong character and story, and to convey a sense of craft and playfulness.
+The range features a distinctive and bespoke single-serve bottle with a silver crown cap, and the Absolut logotype framed by rich illustrative detail.
+This mixes bold watercolour strokes with finer pen and ink work.
+The packaging design, created by Bold Inc., looks to engage the market with a strong character and story, and to convey a sense of craft and playfulness.
+This post was updated October 2017 with images of Berry Lemon, a new addition to the range.

-Bold Inc. make good use of the Absolut logotype, its recognisability and associations through proportion, and in the preference for continuity in the rendering of Botanik.
-A pass of white effectively frames its black letters across a clear bottle, and provides significant contrast to rich illustrative detail that gives this range its unique personality.
+Bold Inc. make good use of the Absolut logotype, its recognisability and associations through proportion on pack, and in the preference for continuity in the rendering of Botanik.
+A pass of white effectively frames its black letters across a clear bottle, and provides significant contrast to the rich illustrative detail that gives this range its unique personality.

 Where the bold letters of the Absolut brand feel permanent, the illustration of Absolut Botanik, much like Absolut’s Limited Edition ranges, are of the moment, and effectively (and appropriately) leverage a continued favour for the compelling and now fairly universal communicative nature of botanical illustration in the drinks industry.